kgateway-dev/ingress2gateway/test/e2e/emitters/kgateway/README.md

 - `helm`
 - `go`

-The suite creates a kind cluster per run and **deletes it by default**.
+The suite uses a kind cluster per run and **deletes it by default**.
 Set `KEEP_KIND_CLUSTER=true` to keep the cluster after the test run.

+If the cluster named by `KIND_CLUSTER_NAME` already exists when the test suite starts, it will be reused.
+By default it will still be deleted at the end of the run unless `KEEP_KIND_CLUSTER=true`.

 ---